 Action Note 1 Move the robot to a comfortable working position.
-2 DANGER Turn off all: electric power supply hydraulic pressure supply air pressure supply to the robot, before entering the safeguarded space.
+2 DANGER Turn off all: • electric power supply • hydraulic pressure supply • air pressure supply to the robot, before entering the safe- to the robot, before entering the safe- guarded space.